mugli/learning-graphql/workshopper/exercises/deep_dive_into_graphql_type_system/problem.md

 # Part 7: Deep Dive into GraphQL Type System

-This part may feel more like manuals than a tutorial.
-I wrote it to save myself from jumping between GraphQL RFC Spec and the test suit of reference JavaScript implementation.
-I'll be glad if it saves some of your time too.
+This part may feel more like a manual than a tutorial.
+I wrote it to save myself from jumping between GraphQL RFC Spec and the test suit of the reference JavaScript implementation.

-At the heart of any GraphQL implementation is a description of what types of objects it can return, described with a GraphQL type system.
+At the heart of any GraphQL implementation, there is a description of what types of objects it can return, described with a GraphQL type system.

 The JavaScript implementation has the following named types implemented in it: